 Trends in NCI Funding for Head and Neck Cancer Research

-The National Cancer Institute's (NCI) investment2 in head and neck cancer3 research increased from $76.1 million in fiscal year (FY) 2008 to $77.1 million in FY 2009 before decreasing to $65.0 million in FY 2012.
-In addition to this funding, NCI supported $13.8 million in head and neck cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).4
+NCI’s investment2 in head and neck cancer3 research was $57.6 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $13.8 million in head and neck cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Head and Neck Cancer